zackurben/LogrDB/README.md

 # LogrDB
 LogrDB is an attempt to provide database capabilities in a single flatfile.
 Using a text file with individual JSON strings on each line, LogrDB parses each line to a PHP array element and allows database-like features to process the data.

+This project is still a work in progress and is not expected to work in production environments.

 ## TODO
 1. Add limit to results returned by select()
 2. Add insert()